journalprivacyconfidentiality/jpc-docs/sop/SOP-latex.md

 - the manuscript number will be in the URL and nowhere else - https://journalprivacyconfidentiality.org/index.php/jpc/workflow/index/666/3 would be 666, for instance.
 - Check the field "Initialize with a README"
 - go into settings, "Collaborators & Teams" and add the "Copyediting team" to the repository, and give it write permissions.
+- if the author has not uploaded a zip file: request it; when it is received, upload to OJS as well as to GitHub as below.

 ## Step 2
 Download the files from the Copyediting step in the journal system (exceptionally, this might be the Review stage).